-The game's available online through Adventure Games Live
+The game's available online through Adventure Games Live on Rinkworks.

 This game provides examples of: